amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-6-while-loops.md

     Console.WriteLine($"{bottles} bottles of {soda} on the wall,");
     Console.WriteLine($"{bottles} bottles of {soda}!");
     Console.WriteLine("You take one down, pass it around,");
-    bottles = bottles - 1; // # Subtract one from bottles variables
-    Console.WriteLine($"{bottles} bottles of {soda} on the wall!\n");
+    bottles--; // # Subtract one from bottles to 'take one down' Console.WriteLine($"{bottles} bottles of {soda} on the wall!\n");

     // Console.ReadLine(); // Uncomment to pause after every iteration.